-Summer courses are only 4 weeks long, which makes for a rigorous class experience.
-Some students find attending a class every day for several hours at a time is better for their learning style and for retaining information.
+Summer courses are only 4-weeks long, which makes for a very different class experience.
+Some students find attending a class every day, for several hours at a time, better for their learning style and for retaining information.
 Other students find the schedule to be intense and less flexible.

-If a student chooses to attend a summer session, we strongly encourage only taking one course per 4week session.
+If a student chooses to attend a summer session, we strongly encourage only taking one course per 4-week session.

-- 1. Schedule your advising appointment immediately after completing online orientation. - 2.
-Appointment times fill quickly and are on a 1st come, 1st served basis. - Students should know in advance what subjects they want to take during fall and spring semester. - 4.
+- 1. Schedule your advising appointment immediately after completing online orientation. - Appointment times fill quickly and are on a 1st come, 1st served basis. - 3.
+Summer is the busiest time-with an average waiting times of approx. 3 weeks. - 4.
+Students should know in advance what subjects they want to take during fall and spring semester. - 5.
 Students are responsible for knowing if they're on track to graduate high school.
+Ridgewater advisors do not track this information.